10 Easy Hikes To Add To Your Outdoor Bucket List In Minnesota

 2. Upper Cliffline Trail at Blue Mounds State Park - 4 miles

 offers gorgeous views of the pink quartzite cliffs that the park is known for.
 Visitors will also enjoy a panoramic view of the last of Minnesota's prairie.
 It should definitely be at the top of any hiking bucket list.

 3. High Falls Trail at Grand Portage State Park - 1 mile

 You won't regret this short hike along the Pigeon River, especially when you get to the end of the trail.
 You'll hear the thundering high falls of the Pigeon River long before you see it.
 At the end of the trail, you'll have the option of ascending 40 steps to see the falls from the upper viewing platform, or of staying put below.
 Either way, this easy hike is more than worth the trip to

 4. Tettegouche Lake Overlook Trail - 1.7 miles

 This trail in Tettegouche State Park travels just under a mile through dense forest to end at a scenic view of Lake Tettegouche from above.
 The area is home to an abundance of rocks that are rare on earth but commonly found on the moon!
 Also, be warned - the steep overlook does not have a guardrail.
 We’re not the only ones who think this is a great kid-friendly hike around Minnesota.
 The state park was recently named

 5. Oberg Mountain Loop - 4.3 miles

 When you get to the top of this trail, you'll be reminded of just how much forest Minnesota has.
 The loop winds up Oberg Mountain to offer a great view of Lake Superior, Leveaux Mountain, and Carlton Peak - not to mention Superior National Forest.
 The gradual ascent of this hike makes it ideal for those not interested in strenuous climbing.
 With plenty of scenic overlooks along the loop, you'll want to have your camera ready.
 While you’re in the area, don’t miss the beautiful

 6. Dr. Roberts Trail in Itasca State Park - 2 miles

 This trail in Itasca State Park is a great place to take an easy hike through nature.
 The trail passes by an interesting bog, and lady slippers often bloom along the trail's edge.
 A great view of Lake Itasca rounds out this 2-mile adventure.
 If you’re looking for a longer stay in the state park, here is a great

 7. River Trail in Wild River State Park - 1.5 miles

 in Center City is home to 30 miles of hiking trails, including 14 miles of easy trails for beginners.
 One of those trails is the River Trail, which travels 1.5 miles through the forest alongside the St. Croix River and features an overlook of Nevers Dam.

 8. Gooseberry River Loop in Gooseberry Falls State Park - 1.2 miles

 This short trail is very popular - for good reason.
 You'll pass through birch forest along the Gooseberry River until you reach the dramatic conclusion: a breathtaking view of the upper falls of the Gooseberry River.
 This hike is a Minnesota classic and is definitely worthy of your bucket list.
 Not for nothing these are the most popular

 9. Congdon Park Trail - 1.3 miles

 This trail offers a feeling of isolation even in the middle of Duluth.
 You'll use a series of wooden bridges to travel this trail along Tischer Creek.
 This little trail even boasts great views of the creek's small waterfalls.
 It's a definite must-do for nature lovers who visit

 10. King's Bluff Trail in Great Bluffs State Park - 3.6 miles

 Have you hiked any of these trails?
 Are you itching for even more great Minnesota hiking trails?
 Check out our previous article of 16 more of the

-16 amazing hiking spots in Minnesota for more.
+best hikes in Minnesota for more.